Quality of Life in Singapore

 Political & Social Environment

 Singapore is known for its stable political climate.
-Despite being considered centralized and authoritarian, the political culture is pragmatic, rational and based on the rule of law.
+Despite being considered centralised and authoritarian, the political culture is pragmatic, rational and based on the rule of law.
 The highest goal of the government is the survival and prosperity of this small nation.
 This often means, having to make unpopular but hard and wise decisions in the interest of the nation.
 The government believes in being pro-active and thinking for the future.

 According to Singapore’s founding father Lee Kuan Yew, Singapore has been able to attract some 9000 multi-national companies, because it offers First World conditions in a Third World region.
 Good governance is having a good system that will ensure the country survives, so that citizens have secure lives.

-Singapore boasts of a competitive, corruption-free, open business environment.
+Singapore boasts a competitive, corruption-free, open business environment.
 The Port of Singapore is one of the busiest in the world as the country focuses on electronics and chemical exports to richer industrialised nations.
-However, over the years, Singapore has diversified its economy and today it has become a research & development hub, bio-medical hub, banking and finance centre and in recent times the health-care destination of Asia.
+However, over the years, Singapore has diversified its economy and today it has become a research and development (R&D) hub, bio-medical hub, banking and finance centre and in recent times the health-care destination of Asia.
 Today, Singapore is a knowledge-based economy and attracts multinational investments.
 Its open trade policies, social stability, world-class infrastructure and international communication links, are some of the reasons why foreign investors flock its shores.
 This is despite the fact that land and labour costs have risen sharply and employers have to pay a sizable portion of their employees’ salary to their Central Provident Fund.

 Related link: Economy in Singapore

 According to a report by financial advisory firm, Ernst & Young and the Japan External Trade Organisation, Singapore was found to be one of Asia’s best investment destinations for foreign firms.
 It has benefited from these firms, as they bring in capital, technology, management know-how and access to international export markets.
 Singapore has also realised the need to enhance its manpower and encourages top foreign talent to re-locate here.
 Hence the labour force is highly educated, competent and skilled.
-The country has consistently topped the World Bank’s ‘Doing Business’ survey for the past six years in a row and it was awarded the top spot in BERI’s ‘2014 Labour Force Evaluation Measure’.

 Related link: Doing Business in Singapore